awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-invoke.md

 # Invoking Functions Locally<a name="serverless-sam-cli-using-invoke"></a>

-You can invoke your function locally by using the `[sam local invoke](sam-cli-command-reference-sam-local-invoke.md)` command and providing its function logical ID and an event file\.
+You can invoke your function locally by using the `` command and providing its function logical ID and an event file\.
 Alternatively, `sam local invoke` also accepts `stdin` as an event\.

 **Note**
 The `sam local invoke` command described in this section corresponds to the AWS CLI command [ `aws lambda invoke`](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html)\.
 You can use either version of this command to invoke a Lambda function that you've uploaded to the AWS Cloud\.